LoginRadius/engineering-portal/content/user-authentication-in-python/index.md

 ---
 title: Implementing User Authentication in a Python Application
-date: "2021-06-23"
+date: "2021-06-29"
 coverImage: "coverImage.jpg"
 author: "Solomon Esenyi"
 tags: ["Python", "Authentication", "Flask"]
 ---

 Authentication and user identity management are challenging tasks you are bound to run into when building applications.
-For example, you’ll need to create profiles for users, validate provided passwords, implement password reset functionalities, manage user sessions (sometimes on multiple devices), manage social media authentication, and many others.
+For example, you will need to create profiles for users, validate provided passwords, implement a password reset functionalities, manage user sessions (sometimes on multiple devices), manage social media authentication, and many others.

 You still have to work on other parts of your application, and you might not have a lot of time.
 A lot of developers might hack their way through authentication, but that could lead to improper implementations.
 It is not advisable to do this as you can create doorways for cyber-related attacks in your application.